 NAME idp USER_NAME oid

-Add or modify any required attributes.
-See Application attributes for more information on the attribute options.
+Add or modify any additional required attributes.
+See Application attributes. for more information on attribute options.

 - Click Next.
 The Policies pane appears.